 Our certificate of incorporation and bylaws, each as currently amended and in effect, state that our Board will consist of a number of directors that will be fixed exclusively by the Board from time to time in accordance with the bylaws of the Company.
 Our Board has fixed the number of directors comprising the Board at six members.
 Each director holds office until his or her successor is duly elected and qualified or until his or her death, incapacity, resignation or removal.
 Any vacancy in the Board, including a vacancy that results from an increase in the number of directors, may be filled only by the vote of a majority of the remaining directors then in office.
 Our certificate of incorporation also provides that our Board is divided into three classes of directors, with the classes as nearly equal in number as possible.
-Subject to any earlier resignation or removal in accordance with the terms of our certificate of incorporation and bylaws, our current Class II directors, if elected, will serve until the Company's 2026 annual meeting of stockholders; our current Class II directors will serve until the 2024 annual meeting of stockholders.
+Subject to any earlier resignation or removal in accordance with the terms of our certificate of incorporation and bylaws, our current Class II directors, if elected, will serve until the Company's 2026 annual meeting of stockholders; our current Class I directors will serve until the 2025 annual meeting of stockholders; and our current Class III directors will serve until the 2024 annual meeting of stockholders.
 Any additional directorships resulting from an increase in the number of directors will be apportioned by our Board among the three classes as equally as possible.